10ksrt/IT1025MChandir/Lab 4/readme.md

 * Complete the logic gate exercises word doc and upload to this folder.

 <h5> * Logic Gate Exercises have been uploaded.
-I do not have microsoft word so the work was completed with my pc's basic computer text edit program. </h5>
+I do not have microsoft word so the work was completed with my pc's basic computer text edit program but every time it opens up it reformats in a way the work can't be read but I still need/want credit for it so I uploaded a screenshot of my work with completed as well as uploaded my answers here.
+I know it's not what you asked for but I cannot use microsoft word.

+Naythan Jefferson
+IT1025
+Logic Gates Exercises 1 - Lab 4
+2/13/21 6:06pm

+* 1

+- ABCY
+- 0010
+- 1100
+- 0111
+- 1000

+* 2

+- ABCDY
+- 10010
+- 01100
+- 00111
+- 11100

+* 3

+- ABCDEY
+- 001000
+- 011111
+- 100000
+- 110011

 ## IEEE - Ethically Aligned Design
 * Explain the purpose of IEEE and the importance of ethics in device design